eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 Tags are too flat.
 Hypertext leads to a tangled mess.

-Another way to organize information is by type: all objects which have the same properties are grouped together.
+Another way to organize information is by type: all pages which have the same properties are grouped together.
 All journal entries in one folder, all rolodex entries in another, all book reviews in another, etc.

 **Examples:** [Notion databases][notiondb].
 Relational databases work like this: a database is a list of tables, and tables have rows.
 Real life also works like